utnet-org/utility-cli-rs/README.md

 ?
 What are you up to? (select one of the options with the up-down arrows on your keyboard and press Enter)
 > account     - Manage accounts
-  tokens      - Manage token assets such as UNC, FT, NFT staking     - Manage staking: view, add and withdraw stake contract    - Manage smart-contracts: deploy code, call functions transaction - Operate transactions config      - Manage connections in a configuration file (config.toml)
+  tokens      - Manage token assets such as UNC, FT, NFT pledging     - Manage pledging: view, add and withdraw pledge contract    - Manage smart-contracts: deploy code, call functions transaction - Operate transactions config      - Manage connections in a configuration file (config.toml)